john-itcsolutions/cheirrs/README.md

 (The database schema for ITCSA's project are private and available only under certain conditions.)

-Development is easiest in Docker as opposed to Kubernetes.

-Nevertheless, if you wish to go on to build a full set of nodes enabled on Kubernetes, we use lxd, juju and microk8s as follows.

-On host terminal, preferably in a directory within the 2nd HDD if available, to save working files in case of a crash:
+In a smart-general terminal, in a mounted directory (on shared) from the 2nd HDD if available, to save working files in case of a crash:

 Add a model named "smart-web"